gta3xlwifi-dev/.github/profile/README.md

 # Bringing New Life to the Galaxy Tab A 10.1 (SM-T510)
 ## Goals

-We're dedicated to breathing life into the Samsung Galaxy Tab A 10.1 (SM-T510) through custom ROM development.
-Inspired by the great work of @Magendanz on the initial LineageOS 18.1 TWRP builds, we aim to continue pushing the boundaries of what's possible on this device.
+Dedicated to breathing life into the Samsung Galaxy Tab A 10.1 (SM-T510) through custom ROM development.
+Inspired by the great work of @Magendanz on the initial LineageOS 18.1 TWRP builds, lets pusg the boundaries of what's possible on this device.

 ## Moving Beyond GSIs

-While projects like PHH and AndyYan GSIs bring new life to older devices, there are limitations.
-With Google ending official security support, backporting patches becomes trickier, and our aging hardware makes achieving a smooth experience tougher.
+While projects like PHH and AndyYan GSIs revitalize older devices, they face challenges.
+Google's discontinued security support makes backporting patches difficult, and our device's aging Exynos ARM architecture adds another layer of complexity.

 ## The Challenges Ahead

-**RAM Restrictions:** Modern Android versions ideally want 3GB+ of RAM, something our Tab A lacks.
+**RAM Restrictions:** Modern Android versions ideally want 3GB+ of RAM, we are working with less than that.

 **Outdated Kernel:** We're stuck with a legacy kernel (v4.4.xx), while newer Android requires features like eBPF which we have a semi-working implementation of